What are Competition Terms and Conditions?

 Do I need a permit to run a competition or trade promotion?

-Each state and territory in Australia has its own laws in relation to trade promotions.
+Each state and territory in Australia has its own laws for trade promotions.
 You will need a trade promotion permit in some states to operate a promotion where the winner is determined by an element of chance.

-It is your responsibility to ensure that you are complying with the laws of your jurisdiction.
+It is your responsibility to ensure that you comply with the laws of your jurisdiction.

 For example, South Australia only requires you to have a permit for a “major trade lottery” where the total prize pool value is greater than $5,000.

-Normally the state regulator will require you to submit the competition terms and conditions before they will issue a permit.
+Normally the state regulator will require you to submit the competition terms and conditions before issuing a permit.
 Make sure you allow enough time to complete your T&Cs and arrange the permit before you launch your competition.

 What does this Competition Terms and Conditions template include?